matthewgauden/MSDS-451-Term-Project-/README.md

 Checkpoint C:
 Google Gemini was used in the Colab environment to assist with visualizations, as well as to print repeat code cells used from my Programming Assignment 3 to be modified for the experiments performed.
 This made the notebook much more efficient to use.
 There was also an error resolved with Gemini involving the use of the S&P 500.
 The ticker (SPX) was incomplete and I got an overload error, but the Gemini feature was able to find the accurate (^GSPC) ticker label to retrieve the historical data from Yahoo!
 Finance.

+Final Project:
+Google Gemini was used in the Colab environment to assist with visualizations.
+Gemini was also used to optimize the backtesting and trading strategy.
+In Checkpoint C, I was not satisfied with the results of the portfolio when it came to Alpha, Sharpe Ratio, and Max Drawdown.
+I used Gemini to give me a suggestion on how to adjust the minimum momentum threshold to both increase returns and the Sharpe Ratio for the portfolio.
+It also gave suggestions on fee structure, as the exact percentages were arbitrary and tinkered until I got the performance I was happy with compared to the SPX benchmark values, while keeping in mind not to over-increase Max Drawdown value.